Chevrolet Malibu owners have reported 444 problems related to anti-theft controller (under the electrical system category).

 See all problems of the 2012 Chevrolet Malibu.

-The contact owns a 2004 Chevrolet Malibu.
-The contact stated that the vehicle failed to start.
-The contact also mentioned that the anti-theft warning light illuminated and the vehicle intermittently stalled when it was successfully started.
-The vehicle was taken to the dealer, who stated that the pass lock sensor needed to be replaced.
+Tl-the contact owns a 2004 Chevrolet Malibu.
+The contact stated that when he attempted to start the vehicle the ignition failed while the anti theft and check engine light illuminated.
+The failure occurred randomly.
+The vehicle was taken to a dealer where it was diagnosed that the ignition cylinder was failing and needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was not notified of the failure.
-The approximate failure mileage was 107,000.
+The failure mileage was approximately 145,691.
+Ec.

 See all problems of the 2004 Chevrolet Malibu.